Skip to main content

 Both the HostedScan Agent key and OpenVAS password are stored in the .hostedscan directory.

-1. Move the systemd file to the proper location:
+1. Move the systemd file to the proper location, and ensure they have correct permissions:

 mv hostedscan-agent.service /etc/systemd/system/